lawren/software-manifesto/README.md

 > [!NOTE]
-> This document is a reminder (for myself more than anyone) of the magic of software and the profound privilege and responsibility that comes with building it.
-It attempts to distill my personal dogma and shouldn’t be read as a critique of other perspectives.
->
-> I revisit this when I’m feeling burned out, uninspired, or just need to hype myself up for the work ahead.
-If you’re reading this, I hope it helps you do the same.
+> This is mostly a note to self.
+A personal reminder of why I build software, how I try to do it well, and the privilege and responsibility baked into the job.
+It’s not a manifesto to convert anyone else, though if you’re here, you might find it useful when you’re burned out, stuck in Jira hell, or just need a reason to care again.

 ## First Principles

 Software is a human tool.
-It exists to solve problems, save time, and ideally, as Marie Condo would say, spark joy.
-The value of software isn’t in lines of code or shipped velocity.
-It’s whether someone, somewhere, had a better day because of it.
+It’s not an abstract exercise in cleverness, it’s a wrench to turn a bolt in someone’s actual life.
+It should solve real problems, save real time, and, if we’re lucky, spark a little joy along the way.
+The value isn’t in the lines of code or the speed you slammed “deploy”.
+It’s whether someone, somewhere, had a measurably better day because of what you shipped.

 Most software fails at this.
-For that matter, most products of any sort fail at this.[^1] Not because teams lack talent, but because we often build for ourselves or for each other, rather than the actual people using what we ship.
-It’s like designing a kitchen for an Instagram post rather than for _actual_ home cooks who are desperately trying to get dinner on the table while wrangling a toddler.
+Hell, most products do.[^1] Not because the people building them are bad at their jobs, but because we fall into the trap of building for ourselves, or worse, for each other.
+That’s how you end up with a kitchen designed for an Instagram instead of the stressed-out parent trying to get spaghetti on the table before the toddler starts gnawing on a shoe.

-The trap is easy to fall into.
-We chase complexity, ship features that dazzle on demos but confuse in practice, and skip research because it doesn’t _feel_ productive.
-Add to that the pressure from business stakeholders to move fast, cut corners, and stack features, and the result is often a bloated interface wrapped around a shaky foundation.
+The trap is seductive.
+Complexity feels like progress.
+We crank out features that look slick in a demo but turn into molasses in production, gumming up everything else around it.
+We skip research because it doesn’t feel like “real work.”
+Then the business side piles on, demanding you move faster, cut corners, pack in more.
+Before long, you’ve got a shiny, bloated interface draped over a rickety foundation.

-Deadlines can erode nuance.
-Feedback loops get throttled.
+Deadlines sand the nuance off decisions.
+Feedback loops stall.
 Iteration gets skipped.
-What you end up with is software that technically works, but doesn’t actually work for the people who rely on it.
+You ship something that technically works, but doesn’t work for the human beings depending on it.

 We can do better.

 ## How We Improve

-The path forward isn’t mysterious, but it’s rarely followed with discipline.
-Here’s how we close the gap between good intentions and great products:
+There’s no mystery to building good software.
+The hard part is having the discipline to actually follow the obvious rules.

-### _Always_ start with the user.
+### Start with the user, always.

-Don’t ask users what they want.[^2] Watch what they do.
-Understand the job they’re hiring your product to do.
-Treat UX research like debugging for real-world problems, because that’s exactly what it is.
+Unless you want to end up building an SUV with a cupholder in every possible surface, don’t just ask users what they want.[^2] Watch what they do.
+Figure out the job they’re hiring your product to do.
+UX research is debugging reality.
+Treat it that way.

-### Teach UX everywhere.
+### Spread UX literacy everywhere.

-UX shouldn’t be the designer’s job alone.
-If you write code that touches people, you’re part of the UX.
-Help engineers understand the “why” behind user behavior, not to replace designers, but to collaborate better with them.
+If your code touches humans, you’re doing UX.
+Engineers who understand the “why” behind user behavior don’t replace designers, they make their work land better.

-### Prioritize relentlessly.
+### Prioritize like a zealot.

-Every new feature is a trade-off.
-Simplicity is a prerequisite for reliability and an active choice, not a default.
-Before you ship anything, ask: Does this make the user’s life better?
-Not cooler.
-Not more powerful.
-Just better.
-If the answer isn't a clear "yes", resist.
-These small additions create noise and add complexity to our products, making shipping actual value in the future more difficult.
+Every new feature is a deal with the devil.
+Simplicity isn’t the default state, it’s a hard-won choice.
+Before you add anything, ask, “Does this make life better?”
+Not cooler, not more powerful, not more “engaging”; just better.
+If the answer isn’t a clear yes, drop it.
+Otherwise, you’re adding noise now and pain later.

-### Shorten the feedback loop.
+### Collapse the feedback loop.

-Agile isn’t about rituals.
-It’s about learning fast.
-Ship small.
-Validate constantly.
-Adapt.
-Treat feedback not as critique, but as compass.
+Agile isn’t standups and story points.
+It’s about learning faster than you can guess wrong.
+Ship small, validate often, adapt without ego.
+Treat feedback like a compass, not a judgment.

-### Tear down the silos.
+### Smash the silos.

-The best ideas happen when engineers, designers, PMs, marketers, and users all see the same picture.
-Don’t wait for handoffs.
-Create shared context early and often.
+The best work happens when everyone sees the same picture early.
+That means engineers, designers, PMs, marketers, and yes, actual users.
+Skip the ceremonial handoffs.
+Build shared context fast and keep it alive.

 ### Cut features, not corners.

-As engineers, we’re often asked to do more with less.
-The instinct can be to rush, to duct tape something together “for now.”
-But shortcuts in quality always come due and that "opportunity to refactor it" will never come.
-Unstable features will break customer trust, something that can rarely be earned back.

-The better trade is scope.
+When resources get tight, the temptation is to rush and tape things together.
+That debt comes due.
+It always does.
+The better move is to shrink scope.
 Build less, but build it right.
-Clean architecture, clear interfaces, well-tested code are investments, not luxuries.
-Code that’s reliable, maintainable, and a joy to work with is the best way to serve both your users and your future self.
-Future work will be faster, debugging easier, and onboarding smoother.
-Customers remember how your product made them feel, not how much you shipped.
+Reliable architecture, clear interfaces, and tests that actually mean something aren’t “nice to have”.
+They’re the multiplier on every future project.

+Customers remember how your product made them feel, not how many bullet points you crammed into the release notes.

 ### Cultivate humility.

-Ego kills good products.
-Stay curious.
-Let go of the need to be right.
-The best engineers I know question their own assumptions more than anyone else.

-That janky-looking code you want to rewrite?
-It was probably written by someone just as thoughtful, solving a real problem under different constraints.
-Before you replace it, make sure you understand what it’s doing and why.
-Sometimes a rewrite is the right call, but only after you’ve earned the context.
-I’ve made this mistake more times than I’d like to admit.
-It’s the trap I fall into more than any other.
+Ego quietly kills more products than bad code.
+Question your assumptions.
+That messy, weird code you’re dying to rewrite?
+It probably exists for a reason.
+Understand it before you gut it.
+I’ve rewritten things I shouldn’t have and paid for it later.

-And your code?
-It will face the same scrutiny someday.
-Someone will look at your elegant solution—the one you poured hours into—and think, what were they thinking?
-Show them you cared.
-Leave breadcrumbs.
-Document trade-offs.
-Write with empathy for whoever picks it up next.
-Ideally, they should not have to guess whether you were rushed, clever, or right.
+And one day, someone will look at your most elegant solution and think, “what the hell is this?”
+Leave them breadcrumbs.
+Document your trade-offs.
+Write with empathy for the next poor soul who has to read your work.

-This is not about perfection.
-It is about progress.
-Software is never truly done, and neither is our responsibility to the people who use it or the people who maintain it.
+Perfection isn’t the point.
+Progress is.
+Software is never finished, and neither is our responsibility to the people who use it or the ones who have to maintain it.

 ## Lessons from Open Source

-Open source isn’t perfect, but it offers some powerful lessons in how great software can emerge from alignment with real user needs:
+Open source isn’t flawless, but it nails a few things we’d be smart to steal:

-- It’s community-driven.
-Features are added because people need them, not because someone in a corner office had a hunch.
+- **Community-driven.** Features land because they’re needed, not because someone’s gut said so in a boardroom.
-- It’s meritocratic.
-Good ideas rise to the top, no matter where they come from.
-Politics matter less than practicality.
+- **Meritocratic.** Good ideas win more than politics.
-- It’s transparent.
-Progress is visible.
-Roadmaps are public.
-Mistakes get made out in the open and fixed just as publicly.
+- **Transparent.** Progress, mistakes, and fixes are all out in the open.
-- It’s adaptable.
-Open source lives or dies by its ability to evolve.
-That responsiveness is something every team should aspire to.

-The best open source projects thrive because they stay grounded in actual needs.
-That’s the mindset every team, open or closed, should emulate.
-By channeling those qualities (open collaboration, honest feedback, and responsiveness to user signals) we can build software that doesn’t just “work,” but works well.
+- **Adaptable.** It survives or dies by how quickly it can evolve.

+The best open source projects stay lashed to actual needs, not hypothetical ones.
+They collaborate openly, accept feedback without flinching, and evolve at the speed of reality.

 # Final Thought

-Software is powerful.
-Done right, it can feel like magic, making complex tasks feel simple or gone altogether.
-It can save people time, the most precious resource in the universe.
-It can allow them to explore other worlds.
-It can give them confidence, peace of mind, and empower them in ways that nothing else can.
-It’s easy to forget that when you’re staring at a Jira board or debugging a flaky test.
+Done right, software feels like magic.
+It makes hard things easy or makes them disappear entirely.
+It gives people time back, which is the most valuable thing any of us have.
+It can give them confidence, peace of mind, or the power to do something they couldn’t do before.

-We’re not just building systems.
-We’re building experiences.
-Every line of code we write nudges someone’s day in one direction or another.
+It’s easy to forget that when you’re elbows-deep in a flaky test or staring down a Jira backlog.
+But every line of code tips someone’s day in one direction or another.

-That’s a privilege and a responsibility we oughta take seriously.
+That’s not just a job.
+That’s a superpower and a privilege.

 [^1]: [The Design of Everyday Things](https://dl.icdst.org/pdfs/files4/4bb8d08a9b309df7d86e62ec4056ceef.pdf)
 [^2]: See Marty Cagan’s _Inspired_ or Jobs’ commentary on product design.
 Users don’t always know what they want—but their behavior will show you what they need.